bookingcom/bpfink/README.md

 This project is activily being developed, and is currently in a beta status.
 It is functional but things will be changing.
 We will be working on coming up with tasks, so that other can contrubute to the project.

-Right now, dynamic file/dir watching is activily being worked on, and will be the next major milestone.
-Once this is complete, the code should ideally go for a refactor to improve memory usage, and improve code readability.

 Contributions